facebook

 Although galvanised steel is low maintenance, proper care extends its lifespan even further.

-• Inspect periodically for scratches or surface damage
+• Inspect periodically for scratches or coating damage.

-• Clean surfaces to remove dirt, salt, and debris buildup
+• Clean surfaces to remove dirt, salt, and debris.

 Final Thoughts